adam-bouafia/Blockchain-Driven-Energy-Optimization-System-for-Sustainable-Data-Centers/README.md

 ## Python 3.12 Compatibility

-This project now supports Python 3.12 with the following features:
+This project supports Python 3.12 with the following features:

 1. **Automatic Environment Setup**:
    ```bash